Raymanyemao/Ti-DL/README.md

 Some tracks come with tags like encoder, MQA tags etc. straight from the API.

 # Known Issues
+- album artist is always identical to track artist.
+FIXED, will be in next build.
+- If there's more than more artist for an album title or title, only the first will be used.
+FIXED for single track (still working on album), will be in next build.
 - Printing languages like Chinese, Japanese & Korean to the console prints garbage instead.

 This can be fixed by temporarily changing your OS' locale.